utah-cs4470-sp25/class/hw14/hints.md

 `visit_binop_expr` and `visit_array_index_expr` methods should set
 `is_tc_body`; and so on.

-Note that, when setting `tc` and `tc_sum`, you need to check that the loop bounds are integers.
-You should also allow them to be expression that constant-propagate to an integer.
-For this to work, you'll need to make sure to run the `TensorContraction` after you run the `ConstantPropagation`.

 To debug this step, we recommend adding a print statement in all of the `TensorContraction` methods that set the various fields.
 Once it works, you should be able to detect 1 tensor contraction in each of